astronomer/docs/learn/use-case-elt-ml-finance.md

 Clone the example project from the [Astronomer GitHub](https://github.com/astronomer/use_case_elt_ml_finance).
 To keep your credentials secure when you deploy this project to your own git repository, make sure to create a file called `.env` with the contents of the `.env_example` file in the project root directory.

 The repository is configured to spin up and use local [Postgres](https://www.postgresql.org/) and [MinIO](https://min.io/) instances without you needing to define connections or access external tools.
-MinIO is a local storage that mimics the S3 API and can be used with S3 specific Airflow operators.
+MinIO is local storage that mimics the S3 API and can be used with S3 specific Airflow operators.

-If you want to use S3 as your object storage, you can change the `AWS_CONN_ID` in the `.env` file and provide your AWS credentials credentials.
+If you want to use S3 as your object storage, you can change the `AWS_CONN_ID` in the `.env` file and provide your AWS credentials.
 To use a different relational database, [add an Airflow connection](connections.md) to a [database supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_databases.html) to your Airflow instance and set `DB_CONN_ID` in the DAG files to your connection ID.

 ## Run the project